oneapi-src/oneAPI-samples/RenderingToolkit/README.md

 ## Requirements

-To build and run the samples you will need a compiler toolchain and imaging tools:
+To build and run the samples you will need a compiler toolchain, the libraries, and imaging tools:

 Compiler:
 - MSVS 2019 on Windows* OS
 - On other platforms a C++11 compiler and a C99 compiler.
 (Ex: gcc/g++/clang)

+oneAPI Libraries:
+Install the Intel oneAPI Rendering Toolkit
+- OSPRay
+- Embree
+- Open VKL
+- Open Image Denoise

 Imaging Tools:
 - An image **display program** for .ppm and .pfm filetypes .
 Ex: [ImageMagick](https://www.imagemagick.org/)